Personal loans

 Payment history is the biggest factor influencing your credit score, making up 35% of your FICO score.
 This means that paying your bills on time, every time, is the single most effective tip to raise your credit score.
 Even one late payment can cause your score to drop significantly.

 Decreasing your credit card balances shows potential lenders that you're responsible with credit.
-By actively managing your balances and paying down debt, you can significantly improve your score.
+By actively managing your balances and paying off debt, you can significantly improve your score.
+The debt avalanche or snowball method of repayment can help you pay off your credit card debt.

 Instead of making just one payment per month, consider multiple payments throughout the month to keep your credit utilization low.
-If your balance is lower at the time your statement is issued, it will be reflected in your credit report.
+Strategically paying your credit card bill can increase your credit score: If your balance is lower at the time your statement is issued, it will be reflected in your credit report.

-FYI: If you have a history of on-time payments and responsible credit use, or your income recently increased, you may be able to ask your card issuer to increase your credit limit.
+You may be able to ask your card issuer to increase your credit limit if your income has recently increased, or you’ve built up a history of on-time payments and responsible credit use.
 A higher credit limit can help lower your credit utilization rate, and in turn, improve your score.

-Regularly checking credit reports for errors is a vital step in maintaining good financial health.
+Regularly reviewing credit reports for errors is a vital step in maintaining good financial health.
 Your credit report contains detailed information about your borrowing history, and mistakes can happen.
-Monitoring your report ensures you are alerted to any potential fraud.
-It also helps you understand what triggers fluctuations and know when you might qualify for better offers.
+Monitoring your report also helps you understand what triggers fluctuations and know when you might qualify for better offers.

 Register with a service like Credit Karma to monitor your credit score and accounts.
 Checking your own credit score is considered a “soft credit check,” which doesn’t impact your score.
 You can also request one credit report a week for free from each of the three main credit reporting agencies: Equifax, Experian, and TransUnion.